- Family Law

 Jenna Madden graduated with a combined Bachelor of Business and Bachelor of Laws degree (with Honours) from the University of Tasmania in 2013.
 She was admitted as a Barrister and Solicitor of the Supreme Court of Australia in August 2014.

-Prior to commencing practice with Wallace Wilkinson & Webster in 2017 in the area of Family Law, Jenna held the role of Associate to the Honourable Judge Baker of the Federal Circuit Court for a period of two years.
+Prior to commencing practice with Wallace Wilkinson & Webster in 2017, Jenna held the role of Associate to the Honourable Judge Baker of the Federal Circuit Court for a period of two years.
 She therefore comes to the firm with unique experience and insight into the Court system in which she regularly appears.

 Jenna enjoys being an active member of the Southern Young Lawyers Committee.